Jospaul/jmeter-ai/README.md

 - **Test Verification**: After making changes based on AI recommendations, thoroughly verify your test plan functionality in a controlled environment before running it against production systems.
 - **Performance Impact**: Some AI-suggested configurations may impact test performance.
 Monitor resource usage when implementing new configurations.
 - **Security Considerations**: Do not share sensitive information (credentials, proprietary code, etc.) in your conversations with the AI.
-- **API Costs**: Be aware that using the Claude API or OpenAI API incurs costs based on token usage.
+- **API Costs**: Be aware that using AWS Bedrock or OpenAI API incurs costs based on token usage.
 The plugin is designed to minimize token usage, but excessive use may result in higher costs.

 This plugin is provided as a tool to assist JMeter users, but the ultimate responsibility for test plan design, implementation, and execution remains with the user.